Disability signpost service

 For further help and advice please visit Hampshire County Council's page on sensory loss.

 - Learning disabilities

 Hampshire County Council's Adult Services offers a number of services to help people with learning disabilities and their carers.

 Visit Hampshire County Council's pages on Learning Disabilities for more help and advice

 - Shaw Trust

-Shaw Trust is a national charity that provides training and work opportunities for people who are disadvantaged in the labour market due to disability, ill health or other social circumstances.
-We are the largest UK provider of employment services for disabled people.
-Click here to see what the Shaw Trust can offer you.
+Shaw Trust provides training and work opportunities for people disadvantaged in the labour market due to disability, ill health or other social circumstances.
+They are the largest UK provider of employment services for disabled people.
+Visit the Shaw Trust website to find out what they can offer you.

 Create a Sensory Safe Yard for Children with Special Needs

 Sensory Processing Treatments

 Estate Planning for Parents of Kids with Autism